jamesbartletr/myfirstpackage/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of myfirstpackage is to ...
+The goal of myfirstpackage is to provide randomly selected Star Wars quotes when required.

 ## Installation